-While creating a connector, when any file connector option is selected, the UI shows a dropdown to select how a file will be accessed.
-There are three options:
+- 1. Details: While creating a connector, when any file source type is selected, the details step provides the connection mode dropdown.
+There are four options:

+- a.
+AWS S3

-- · Filesystem Mount Point
+- b.
+Filesystem Mount Point

-- SFTP
+- c.
+SFTP

-- FTP
+- d.
+FTP

-On selecting the Filesystem Mount Point option, the mount name and a path inside the mount needs to be specified.
+2. Credentials: On selecting the Filesystem Mount Point option, the mount name and a path inside the mount need to be specified in the Credentials step.